About the Program

-Manresa (proper noun): town in Spain where the founder of the Jesuits, St. Ignatius of Loyola, underwent a radical change of spirit; an Integrated Learning Community where FCRH and GSB students come together to grow in knowledge of the world and to develop their intellectual and spiritual gifts.
+Manresa (proper noun): a town in Spain where the founder of the Jesuits, St. Ignatius Loyola, underwent a radical change of spirit; an Integrated Learning Community where FCRH and GABELLI students come together to grow in knowledge of the world and to develop their intellectual and spiritual gifts.

-The newly renovated Loyola Hall is home to approximately 125 first-year Fordham College at Rose Hill (FCRH) and Gabelli School of Business (GSB) students in the Manresa Scholars Program.
-It houses classrooms that are equipped with SMART technology, a kitchen, study nooks, event space, and the St. Ignatius of Loyola Chapel.
+The newly renovated Loyola Hall is home to approximately 125 first-year Fordham College at Rose Hill (FCRH) and Gabelli School of Business (GABELLI) students in the Manresa Scholars Program.
+It houses classrooms that are equipped with SMART technology, a kitchen, study nooks, ample event space, and the St. Ignatius Loyola Chapel.

-Manresa students are enrolled in a course taught by one of Fordham's most talented professor-scholars.
-Each professor also serves as the academic advisor and intellectual mentor to each student.
+As a Manresa Scholar, you are enrolled in a course taught by one of Fordham's most talented professor-scholars.
+Each professor also serves as your academic advisor and intellectual mentor.

-The Residence Hall Staff in Loyola Hall consists of one full-time resident director, four resident assistants, four academic live-in tutors, and one Jesuit priest-in-residence.
-This staff complements the academic experience by expanding each resident’s intellectual, spiritual, and social growth within the residential setting through a variety of regular and enriching programs.
+The Residence Hall Staff in Loyola Hall consists of one full-time resident director, four resident assistants, four live-in academic tutors, and one Jesuit priest-in-residence.
+This staff complements the academic experience by expanding your intellectual, spiritual, and social growth within the residential setting through a variety of regular and enriching programs.